Skip to content

 Understanding Wabi-Sabi: An Introduction to its Aesthetic Appeal

-Wabi-sabi is a Japanese concept that finds beauty in imperfection and transience.
-It values simplicity, naturalness, and the marks of time.
+Wabi-sabi is a Japanese concept that finds beauty in imperfection.
+It values simplicity and the natural aging of objects.
 In art, wabi-sabi embraces rough textures and asymmetry.
-It sees beauty in things that are modest, humble, and unconventional.
+It sees beauty in things that are incomplete or modest.

 Deciphering SCP-059: A Gateway to Experimental Drawing Techniques